xiblizz/xcodarr/README.md

-# Transcodarr - Media Manager with Smart GPU/CPU FFMPEG Transcoding
+# xcodarr - Media Manager with Smart GPU/CPU FFMPEG Transcoding

 A SvelteKit web application that provides a comprehensive media file manager with intelligent GPU/CPU transcoding capabilities using FFmpeg.